How Does AI Writing Detection Work And Is It Accurate?

 Though many including myself raise the question:

+But how does AI writing detection work?
 AI detection is based on predicting patterns, and as large-language models continue to evolve, it's getting harder to separate these robotic pieces from human-written ones.
+Let’s talk more about this below.

 Why Is AI Text Detection Even Important?